 • Law and society

-• Religion and politics
+• Law and religion

 • Politics of the Middle East

-Moustafa’s current project explores the public debates that are generated as a result of dual constitutional commitments to Islamic law and liberal rights in Egypt and Malaysia.
+His current research explores the public debates that are generated as a result of dual constitutional commitments to Islamic law and liberal rights in Egypt and Malaysia.
 In both countries, constitutional provisions enshrining Islamic law and liberal rights lay the seeds for legal friction, and courtrooms serve as important sites of contention between groups with competing visions for their states and societies.
 The project explores how litigation provokes and shapes competing conceptions of national and religious identity, resolves or exacerbates contending visions of Islamic law, and ultimately bolsters or undermines public perceptions of government legitimacy.

-The Struggle for Constitutional Power: Law, Politics, and Economic Development in Egypt (Cambridge University Press, 2007).
+The Struggle for Constitutional Power: Law, Politics, and Economic Development in Egypt (Cambridge University Press, 2007)

-“Islamic Law, Women’s Rights, and Popular Legal Consciousness in Malaysia,” Law and Social Inquiry, vol. 38 (2013) 168-188.
+“Islamic Law, Women’s Rights, and Popular Legal Consciousness in Malaysia” Law & Social Inquiry, vol. 38 (2013) 168-188.

-“Law versus the State: The Judicialization of Politics in Egypt” in Law and Social Inquiry, vol. 28 (2003), 883-930.
+“Law versus the State: The Judicialization of Politics in Egypt” Law & Social Inquiry, vol. 28 (2003), 883-930.

-“Conflict and Cooperation between the State and Religious Institutions in Contemporary Egypt” The International Journal of Middle East Studies, vol. 32 (2000), 3-22.
+“Conflict and Cooperation between the State and Religious Institutions in Contemporary Egypt” International Journal of Middle East Studies, vol. 32 (2000), 3-22.